indradhanush/indradhanush.github.io/_posts/blog/2013-02-03-download-manager-for-linux.md

 layout: post
 title: Download Manager for Linux
 categories: blog
-tags: ['linux','wget']
+tags: ['linux','wget', 'cli']
+excerpt: 'A quick command line tool for managing downloads'
 date: February 3, 2013
 author: self
 ---

 My college Wi-Fi signal fluctuates frequently and I having been using Linux Mint 13.
 The problem is that I get logged out automatically.
 In the absence of the traditional IDM that I had been using while on Windows, downloading large files became difficult.
 Often the download would stop at close to 90 %.
 Argh!
 Annoyed I used to be with the fluctuating signals.
 But this was something not in my hand.
 So I decided to do something that was in my hand.
 I checked out for download managers and came to know that Chrome for Linux didn't support download managers.
-And after scouring through the net a little came the savior!
+And after scouring through the internet a little came the savior!

     wget